 “It is an incredible feeling to test new hypotheses, enter unknown territory, and think that these experiments could better help explain the world we live in.” — Dr. Sylvie Lesage

 Sylvie Lesage lies awake for a while, reflecting on the results of yesterday’s mouse model experiments, before her alarm jolts her back to the present.
 She swings her legs over the edge of her bed, ready to take on another day, hunting for the cure for type 1 diabetes.

 Dr. Lesage runs a research laboratory at Maisonneuve Rosemont Hospital, overseeing a team of seven, and is an associate professor at the University of Montréal, where she inspires hundreds of students through lectures and seminars.
 One question motivates her to get out of her bed and into the lab every morning: why does type 1 diabetes happen?
 Research has shown that type 1 diabetes is an autoimmune disease, meaning that some immune system cells mistakenly attack the body’s own cells, instead of viruses and bacteria.
 In the case of type 1 diabetes, the insulin-producing cells, called beta cells, are the target of the rogue white blood cells.

-With funding support from the Canadian Diabetes Association (CDA), Dr. Lesage and her team are studying why these immune cells go awry, and if this process can be stopped.
+With funding support from Diabetes Canada, Dr. Lesage and her team are studying why these immune cells go awry, and if this process can be stopped.